Vantiq/vantiq-extension-sources/README.md

 *   `repositoryName`: Optional.
 The name of the repository in the registry to which the image should be pushed.
 If not specified, the default repository will be the connector's name (i.e. "jdbc-source", "jms-source", "objectrecognition-source", etc.).
-*   `notDockerHub`: Optional.
-A boolean flag that must be set to true if the docker registry is not Docker Hub.
-This is necessary in order to properly authenticate with the given registry.
-If the repositories are public, then this can be ignored.
+*   `useDockerHub`: Optional.
+A boolean flag that must be set to true if the docker registry is Docker Hub.
+This is necessary in order to properly authenticate with Docker Hub.
+If the repositor in question is public, then this can be ignored.
 *   `connectorSpecificInclusions`: Optional.
 The path to a directory of files that need to be included in the image.
-This data can then be referenced and used by the Dockerfile.
+These can then be referenced and used by the Dockerfile.

 With the required properties in place, the tasks can then be executed as follows: